ermalaliraj/ejbconcurrency/README.md

 **RESULT**
 ```
-LINES:  [A0-B0], [A1-A2], [B1-A3], [B2-A4], [B3-A5], [B4-A6], [B5-A7], [B6-A8], [B7-A9], [B8-B9]
+SEGMENTS:  [A0-B0], [A1-A2], [B1-A3], [B2-A4], [B3-A5], [B4-A6], [B5-A7], [B6-A8], [B7-A9], [B8-B9]
-Stations: []
+Points: []
 Missing points: []
 ```

 **Observations**
-- Using the highest level of isolation in the method addStationToDashboard we make possible only one thread at a time can access `addStationToDashboard()`.
+- Using the highest level of isolation in the method addPointToDashboard we make possible only one thread at a time can access `addPointToDashboard()`.
 - Creates a bottle neck, all the threads (clients) have to wait after each other in order to execute the method.
 - Lose the benefit of having different stateless instances in the pool.

 ## Conclusions
 - `SLSB` is _safe_ in sense that container warranties only one thread at time can execute a **single instance**.
-SPEC do not mention that the same method will be called only from 1 instance at time. (controversal answers around on this)
+SPEC do not mention that the same method will be called only from 1 instance at time. (controversal answers about this)
 - `EntityManager` is reliable.
-With the default isolation level is enough to avoid inconsistent data.
+With the default isolation level is enough to avoid data inconsistent.
 - Nice to see how to change isolation level and find an extreme case when needed.
 Even if from **SPEC 13.3.2** "_Isolation Levels Therefore, the EJB architecture does not define an API for managing isolation levels._"
 - A "copy" of `EnityManager` is injected to each `SLBS` instances by the container.
 Afterwards it is the `EntityManager` who is responsible for data consistency.

 # Environment
-- Application Server Jboss7
+- Application Server: Jboss7.1.1 run with standalone-full.xml profile
-- Datasource: Default present in standalone-full.xml
+- Datasource: ExampleDS present in standalone-full.xml which connects to in memory H2 database.
-- DB: H2

 # See